Telediario: Weather forecasters

-On Saturdays and Sundays Telediario Fin de Semana is broadcast at 15:00–16:00 and 21:00–22:00 (the same times as the weekday Telediario 1 and 2).

-Occasionally, TVE may show a late-night edition of Telediario, named Telediario 3, which is typically aired between midnight and 03:00.
+Audiences

 The 21:00 edition is broadcast head to head with the programme Antena 3 Noticias on former rival commercial network Antena 3.
 As of 2010, Telediario wins a larger audience share than Antena 3 Noticias.
 Since the removal of ads from TVE on 1 January 2010, Telediario lasts for more than sixty minutes, with El Tiempo adding about ten minutes more after it, and its audience continued to grow even more.

 Territorial news bulletins

 TVE's territorial centers in every autonomous community produce and broadcast in regional variations in each of them, a shorter midday local newscast, each one with a different name, following the format and visual identity of Telediario.

 Legacy

 In popular culture

 The term Telediario in Spain has become synonymous with television news, with people saying 'put on the Telediario' when simply referring to news.
 "Le quedan dos telediarios" (he's got two news programmes left) is a common colloquial Spanish expression to suggest someone's days are numbered, either literally (about to die) or metaphorically (about to be removed from a position of responsibility).